 Order Flow Toxicity under the Microscope

-Keywords: order flow, toxicity, order imbalance, high-frequency trading, limit orders, market orders, monitoring
+Keywords: Order flow, toxicity, order imbalance, HFT, limit orders, market orders, cancelations, monitoring, market liquidity.

 JEL Classification: G10, G11, G14, G15